VirusTotal/yara-x/site/content/docs/writing_rules/text_patterns.md

 In YARA 4.x the `base64` and `base64wide` modifiers can produce false positives.
 For instance, the pattern `"This program cannot" base64` can match both "Dhis program cannow" and "This program cannot".
-This issue has been solved in YARA-X, but the drawback is that patterns shorter than 3 characters are don't accept these modifiers.
+This issue has been solved in YARA-X, but the drawback is that patterns shorter than 3 characters don't accept these modifiers.

 {{< /callout >}}